 If things go well for you, you’ll be in a situation where you have more reels that can typically fit onto the screen.
 The result of that is that you’ll normally see a ‘mini map’ appear at the bottom of the play area, which shows your reels and the winning symbols flashing up on them.
 Once your winning spins have ended, the reels will return to their previous form of three-by-three, allowing the process to start again.

-Depending on the game, you might find yourself in a situation where you land, for argument’s sake, three scatter symbols and enter a game such as one that presents you with a number of guaranteed win spins.
-There’s no telling how much you’ll win, of course, but you will get a guaranteed prize with each of your spins and the more free spins you get the higher your final prize is likely to be.
+Depending on the game, you might find yourself in a situation where you land, for argument’s sake, three scatter symbols and enter a game such as one that presents you with a number of winning spins.
+There’s no telling how much you’ll win, of course, but you will get a prize with each of your spins and the more free spins you get the higher your final prize is likely to be.

 Now that we’ve got a clearer idea of what to expect from an infinity reel game, let’s take a closer look at some example games and see what we can expect from them.
 In many cases, they’ll work in much the same way with the only major difference being the theme behind them, but it’s still worth explaining what you can expect.
 It will give you a good sense of whether you want to play each of them or not.